lrahbek/cds-lang-assignments/assignment-2/README.md

 |LRC_%GS|relu|0.0001|100|0.89|0.89|0.89|0.89|

 It should be pointed out that the gridsearch is limited to the exact values given, which means that a better performance might have been found somewhere between some of these values.
 Tuning other parameters might also have introduced increase in performance not gained with the chosen parameters in this assignment.

-Finally, shap discussion
+The ```shap_plots.py``` script was run on several samples from the test data, with both the ```LogisiticRegression``` classifier with and without gridsearch.
+All the resulting .html files is in ```out/shap_plots/```.
+I have included two examples of the plots generated, below.
+Both display the index 500 in the test data (label = REAL), the first plot is from the model without gridsearch and the second with gridsearch.
+\

+***SHAP Plots of The Features Resulting in ***

 ![](out/shap_plots/plotI500_LRC_accuracy_%GS.png)
 ![](out/shap_plots/plotI500_LRC_accuracy_GS.png)

+The bold number represent the prediction of the model, with higher values leading the preditction to be 1 (REAL) and lower to be 0 (FAKE).
+The words below the red and blue bar are the TF-IDF Vectorizer features, and the values represent how much they contribute to the given score.
+E.g. In the top plot, 'donald trumpp' pulled the score downwards and 'percent' pulled it upwards.
+Interestingly; the absense of 'hillary' also pulled the score upwards.
+Both models correctly predicted the text in question as REAL, but the plots still look slighlty different, as different features in their respective trainings have been given weight.
+However overall, in this example they are very alike, which again reflects the classification reports conclusions that the models perform very similarly.

+\
 \
 *```codecarbon``` was used to track the environmental impact when running this code, the results and an exploration of this can be found in the ```Assignment-5``` folder in the repository.*